onetouchapps/dockercloud-haproxy-s3cert/README.md

 #### 4. Create a node / node cluster in that IAM role

-"IAM role" is one of the options when creating a node in Tutum / Docker Cloud.
+"IAM role" is one of the options when creating a node in Docker Cloud.
 Creating a node in that role will mean that it can get access to temporary credentials within that role, via the fixed link-local IP address 169.254.169.254.